TanguyAladenise/MenuScrollView/README.md

 // and so on
 ```

 <p>By default the menu will display 3 items at a time on screen.
 The one in the middle being the one having focus.
 You can easily change this behavior by changing a #define var in "MenuScrollView.m".
-Also, by default the menu always center itself on the screen.
+Also, by default the menu always center itself on the screen.</p>
 ``` objective-c
 //
 //  MenuScrollView.m